History of the Grand Canyon area: Early history

 Large numbers of dated archaeological sites indicate that the Ancestral Pueblo and the Cohonina flourished until about 1200 CE.
 But something happened a hundred years later that forced both of these cultures to move away.
 Several lines of evidence led to a theory that climate change caused a severe drought in the region from 1276 to 1299, forcing these agriculture-dependent cultures to move on.
 Many Ancestral Pueblo relocated to the Rio Grande and the Little Colorado River drainages, where their descendants, the Hopi and the 19 Pueblos of New Mexico, now live.

 For approximately one hundred years the canyon area was uninhabited by humans.
 Paiute from the east and Cerbat from the west were the first humans to reestablish settlements in and around the Grand Canyon.
 The Paiute settled the plateaus north of the Colorado River and the Cerbat built their communities south of the river, on the Coconino Plateau.
 The Navajo, or the Diné, arrived in the area later.

 All three cultures were stable until the United States Army moved them to Indian reservations in 1882 as part of the removal efforts that ended the Indian Wars.
 The Havasupai and Hualapai are descended from the Cerbat and still live in the immediate area.
-The village of Supai in the western part of the current park has been occupied for centuries.
+The Havasupai village of Supai in the central part of the Canyon has been occupied for centuries.
 Adjacent to the eastern part of the park is the Navajo Nation, the largest reservation in the United States.
+The Hualapai Tribe has occupied the southwestern part of Grand Canyon for centuries.
+Today, Grand Canyon National Park recognizes 11 affiliated tribes.